klevu/jsv2-early-adopters/modules/mobile-sliding-filter/landing/README.md

 ...
 ```

-Next, Add the template for rendering sliding filter for related results,
+Next, Add the template for rendering sliding filter for related results.
-so edit the corresponding `landing-filters.tpl` to add sliding filter renderer template.
+Edit the corresponding `landing-filters.tpl` to add sliding filter renderer template.

 ```html
 ...